A Fine Museum is Looming…

 The looms “sort of work” was the way the woman put it to Dan and me.
 The process of restoring them looks terrifying and daunting to me.
 So many moving parts and such a seemingly complicated process of silk weaving.
 But the MHS is quite lucky to have scored these things.
 It turns out, after the company on Long Island shuttered and moved to South Carolina (and more importantly, to electronic looms), only three entities received looms: These guys, the American Textile Museum in Lowell, MA and the Smithsonian.
 That’s pretty darn cool.

-Now, the article I got these last few paragraphs from said that the looms would be operational “within a year.”
+Now, the article from which I got the information for these last few paragraphs said that the looms would be operational “within a year.”
 I have no idea when it was written, but it sure gives me hope that at least one of these monsters will be clanking and spitting out some nice silk garments relatively soon.
-The director of the